 Do you want to make Ubuntu look like Mac OS X?
-If you do we’re going to show you how to do it, step-by-step.
+If so, we’re going to show you how to do it, step-by-step.

-It doesn’t matter whether you have a bad case of Apple envy, or simply appreciate the design aesthetic of Apple’s OS; there’s nothing wrong with aping the appearance of a rival operating system.
+Whether you have a bad case of Apple envy or you just appreciate the design aesthetic of Apple’s OS; there’s nothing wrong with aping the appearance of a rival operating system.

-Heck, the whole point of using Linux is that you are free to do things like this.
-You certainly can’t make macOS look like Ubuntu!
+After all, the whole point of using Linux is that you are free to do things like this — you certainly can’t make macOS look like Ubuntu!

 How To Make Ubuntu Look like a Mac

-To get the most Mac-like look on Linux you need to use the most appropriate desktop environment and that, welp, means you should use GNOME Shell.
+To achieve the most Mac-like look on Linux you need to use the most appropriate desktop environment, and that is GNOME Shell.

-But GNOME Shell that is the most customisable, which is a key ask in a task like this.
-GNOME Shell lets you theme and re-arrange everything you need to with the least amount hackery or fuss.
+But GNOME Shell is the most customisable desktop environment as it lets you theme and re-arrange everything you need to with the least amount hackery or fuss.

-If you don’t have GNOME Shell installed on Ubuntu you will need to install it.
-To make this easy you can click the button below and follow in the on-screen prompts (select ‘lightdm’ as the display manager when asked).
+This is easy.
+Just click the button below and follow in the on-screen prompts (select ‘lightdm’ as the display manager when asked):

-You’re also going to need to the GNOME Tweak Tool in a few steps time, so install that now too:
+You’re also going to need to the GNOME Tweaks tool in a few steps time, so install that now too:

 Once both installations are complete you need to logout and select the ‘GNOME Shell’ session from the Unity Greeter: